Balancing Long Term Services & Supports

-Despite increasing use of home and community-based services, the organization, financing, and delivery of Medicaid-funded long-term care services remains biased towards institutional care.
-Recognizing the challenges, the Affordable Care Act contains a number of provisions to help States balance their Medicaid long-term service delivery systems by expanding access to an array of home and community-based services and reducing dependence on institutional care, including:
+Despite increasing use of home and community-based services (HCBS), the organization, financing, and delivery of Medicaid-funded long-term care services remains biased towards institutional care.
+Recognizing the challenges, the Affordable Care Act contains a number of provisions to help states balance their Medicaid long-term service delivery systems by expanding access to an array of home and community-based services and reducing dependence on institutional care, including:

-- State Plan Options for Home and Community Based Services including Community First Choice and modifications to 1915(i)
+- State plan options for HCBS including Community First Choice and modifications to 1915(i)

 - Increased funding for rebalancing initiatives like Money Follows the Person (MFP)

 In addition to the Affordable Care Act provisions, there are several grant and program initiatives designed to assist states in balancing and promoting systems change, including:

 Goals of a Balanced Medicaid Funded Delivery System

 The goal of the Medicaid balancing initiatives is to create a person-driven, long-term support system that offers people with disabilities and chronic conditions choice, control and access to services that help them achieve independence, good health and quality of life.